ORiday/pluto-gps-sim-win32/README.md

 [Linux version](https://github.com/Mictronics/pluto-gps-sim)

+This project has been update to support dynamic GPS position updates from GGA and ECEF CSV files, based on the original gps-sdr-sim project.
+Since positions are updated in real-time the generation of a large gigabyte bin file is not required.
+Additional option to loop the playback and change the position update interval have been included.

 ### Generating the GPS signal
 The user is able to assign a static location directly through the command line.